theias/ias_bash_script_infra/src/script_examples/wrap_unaware_script/README.md

-Due to stderr being used for both status and for error messages, This Wrapper relies on the exit value of the The Unaware being to be non-zero if a some error that requires attention has occured.
+Due to stderr being used for both status and for error messages, This Wrapper relies on the exit value of the The Unaware being to be non-zero if some error that requires attention has occured.

 ### Simple and Sane Output File Names